laristra/flecsi/auxiliary/markdown/01-Build.md

 # FleCSI: Build
 <!--
-  The above header ("FleCSI: Build") is required for Doxygen to correctly name the auto-generated page.
+  The above header is required for Doxygen to correctly name the auto-generated page.
 It is ignored in the FleCSI guide documentation.
 -->

 <!-- CINCHDOC DOCUMENT(user-guide | developer-guide) SECTION(build) -->